MathysDaniel/Morphological_Pattern_Discovery/Analyze_pieces_of_music/README.md

 ## 🔍 What This Project Does

-- Detects repetitive patterns occurring at regular temporal intervals in a MIDI dataset using an original morphological approch
+- Detects repetitive patterns occurring at regular temporal intervals in a MIDI dataset using an original morphological approach
 - Analyze them and provides some informations about the evolution of the time signatures of given pieces of music
 - Provide visualization tools to observe those structures